Shared Modular Recurrence in Contextual MDPs for Universal Morphology Control: Background

 The UNIMAL design space contains modular robots \citep{unimal} that are simulated with the MuJoCo physics engine \citep{mujoco}.
 Such robots consist of a set of nodes, or limbs, that share the same state space and action space, i.e. $\mathcal{S} = \{\mathcal{S}^i | i=1,...,N\}$ and $\mathcal{A} = \{\mathcal{A}^i | i=1,...,N\}$ for robots with $N$ limbs.
-Besides the underlying states, a node-level context $\mathcal{C} = \{\mathcal{C}^i | i=1, ..., N\}$ is provided in the state that describes information of the limbs (e.g. mass, initial position with respect to the parent limb, and the initial position of each joint attached to the limb).
+Besides the underlying states, a node-level context, $\mathcal{C} = \{\mathcal{C}^i | i=1, ..., N\}$, is provided in the state that describes information of the limbs (e.g. mass, initial position with respect to the parent limb, and the initial position of each joint attached to the limb).
+The node-level observation and context features that are provided to the agent are listed in Table \ref{tab:obs_context} in Appendix \ref{appendix:observation_context}.
 Previous methods exploited this modular structure in combination with modern architectures for effective multi-robot control \citep{SMP, amorpheus, metamorph, modumorph}.
 Rather than aiming to develop context-agnostic agents, \citet{metamorph} and \citet{modumorph} condition the agent on the available contextual information with methods coined \textit{MetaMorph} and \textit{ModuMorph}, respectively.
 In doing so, they did not only show improved performance during training, but also on generalization to unseen robots.
 However, the gap between the performance on training and testing robots remains substantial.